Chapmip/micropython-stm32-examples/README.md

 # Example modules and external methods

-The following modules and methods are offered as immediately usable (on a Pyboard v1.1) examples of "bare-metal" access to STM32 memory locations and peripheral registers using the `iol.py` module.
+The following modules and methods are offered as immediately usable (on a Pyboard v1.1) examples of "bare-metal" access to STM32 peripheral registers using the `iol.py` module.
 The module numbering follows the relevant sections of the Udemy ARM Cortex course.

-## [`clocks.py`](/clocks.py) — calculate Pyboard clock frequencies from first principles
+## [`clocks.py`](/clocks.py) — Calculate Pyboard clock frequencies from first principles

 Calculate the Pyboard clock and bus frequencies from the external crystal value and the STM32 device register configuration settings, then compare these with the values reported by the system